hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 > The `<a href=""></a>`tag defines a hyperlink, which is used to link from one page to another.
 > ***

-5. Try to add some more headers and text to your first HTML.
+:white_check_mark: Try to add some more headers and text to your first HTML.

 **But this webpage looks really boring!!**
 True, so let´s continue with CSS.